 - 3.5 There are a various public and private bodies involved in providing transport infrastructure and services throughout Northern Ireland.
 Transport NI, previously known as DRD Roads Service, are the sole Road Authority in Northern Ireland.
-Transport NI is responsible for public roads, footways, bridges and street lights and operates within the policy context set by DRD, whose strategic objectives are to maintain, manage and develop NI's transport Strategy, whilst Transport NI is responsible for its implementation. - 3.6 The main modes of travel used are private car, public transport, walking and cycling.
+Transport NI is responsible for public roads, footways, bridges and street lights and operates within the policy context set by DfI, whose strategic objectives are to maintain, manage and develop NI's transportation network.
+DfI is responsible for formulation the Regional Transport Strategy, whilst Transport NI is responsible for its implementation. - 3.6 The main modes of travel used are private car, public transport, walking and cycling.
 According to a DRD/NISRA Travel Survey (TSNI) 2011-2013 travelling by car constituted just over four fifths (81%) of the total distance travelled, public transport (Ulsterbus, Metro, Other Bus, Northern Ireland Railways and Black Taxi) accounted for 7% of total distance travelled and walking 3%.